andradazoltan/yelp_db_and_concurrent_server/README.md

 This [visualization](http://tech.nitoyon.com/en/blog/2013/11/07/k-means/) is a good way to understand how the algorithm works.

-For the k-means clustering algorithm, you should implement a method that returns a `List` of `Set`s: each `Set` represents a cluster of restaurants.
-You should also implement a method that converts such a `List` to JSON format as illustrated by the JSON file `voronoi.json` in the directory `visualize`.
-(In this format, the field `weight` denotes the size of the dot used in the visualization.
-You can use the same weight for all restaurants.)

-You can run the provided visualization method using `python` (Python 3) and the visualization is called a [Voronoi tesselation](https://en.wikipedia.org/wiki/Voronoi_diagram).
+The visualization of the implemented algorithm can be run using the provided `python` (Python 3) method.
+The visualization is called a [Voronoi tesselation](https://en.wikipedia.org/wiki/Voronoi_diagram).

 > One can visualize the tessalation produced by k-means clustering by writing the JSON formatted cluster information to `voronoi.json` in the `visualize` directory and then launch `visualize.py` as follows: `python3 visualize.py`
-> For the curious, you can also see some Javascript in action here.

 #### Least Squares Regression

-As an instance of supervised learning, you will implement an algorithm for predicting the rating that a user may give to a restaurant.
+As an instance of supervised learning, an algorithm for predicting the rating that a user may give to a restaurant was implemented.

 By analyzing a user's past ratings, we can try to predict what rating the user might give to a new restaurant.

-To predict ratings, you will implement simple least-squares linear regression, a widely used statistical method that approximates a relationship between some input feature (such as price) and an output value (the rating) with a line.
+To predict ratings, we implemented a simple least-squares linear regression, a widely used statistical method that approximates a relationship between some input feature (such as price) and an output value (the rating) with a line.
 The algorithm takes a sequence of input-output pairs and computes the slope and intercept of the line that minimizes the mean of the squared difference between the line and the outputs.

 Implement the `getPredictorFunction` method, which takes a user and returns a _function_ that predicts the users ratings.
 Use the restaurant's priciness as the feature (`x` values in the regression) to predict the user's rating (`y` values in the regression).